 Fight or Flight Response

 When a person experiences a digestive symptom, it’s not uncommon to have negative thoughts about that symptom.
 Negative emotions (e.g., fear, frustration) put our bodies into a state of autonomic arousal, which is sometimes called the “Fight or Flight Response.”
-Increases in stress hormones, blood pressure, heart rate, and changes in your digestive function are all part of this physiological reaction that occurs in response to perceived danger.
-Although this response is a crucial evolutionary mechanism meant to keep us safe from threats to our survival, for many people, this reaction can be overused.
+Increases in stress hormones, blood pressure, heart rate, and changes in your digestive function are all part of this physiological reaction.
+Changes in the gut are also part of this reaction to the danger that the body thinks it is facing and can include diarrhea, constipation, or abdominal pain or discomfort.

 Acceptance of Things One Cannot Change

 In life we experience all kinds of stressful events, both good and bad.
-Many stressful events can be seen either as controllable, which we can prepare for before or repair after, or uncontrollable, or largely out of our hands.
+Many stressful events can be seen either as controllable, which we can prepare for before or repair after, or uncontrollable, largely out of our hands.
 Similarly, we have two options for how to cope with stressful event.
-One option is problem-focused/active coping, where we focus our attention on addressing the problem, sometimes through pros and cons lists or action plans.
-Another option is to use emotion-focused/passive coping, where we divert our attention away from the problem, and toward our own emotional state, which includes activities such as reaching out to friends and family or relaxation strategies (Figure 3).

-The term adaptive coping refers to the ability to use the most effective coping strategy based on the particular stressor.
+Adaptive coping means using the most effective coping strategy based on a stressor and can help you choose the right one for yourself.
 Choosing problem-focused/active coping in the face of controllable stressors and emotion-focused/passive coping in the face of uncontrollable stressors is considered the most effective way to approach stressful events.
 However, engaging in adaptive coping is a skill that some individuals with IBS and other FGIDs have difficulty with.
-In fact, many with FGIDs are excellent problem-solvers, but may have more difficulty shifting gears when a problem (i.e. GI symptoms) doesn’t have an immediate solution.
-CBT can help those individuals learn to adaptively cope with their symptoms by helping them learn to strike the right balance.
+CBT can help patients learn to adaptively cope with their symptoms by helping them learn to strike the right balance.

 How Do I Know This Works?